tinne26/kage-desk/tutorials/intro/04_built_in_functions.md

 }
 ```

-You can also divide by 4, for example, to see the result even more clearly.
+You can also divide by 8, for example, to see the result even more clearly.
 If you got it, well done!
 If you didn't, don't worry.
 There's a common idea here that's worth explaining as it comes up all the time when writing shaders: conceptually, we wanted to do the same as in the previous example... but at a different scale.
-We wanted to project the original "canvas" to one that was half the size, and then apply the same `mod` function as we had been doing.
+We wanted to project the original "canvas" to one that was half the size, and only then apply the same `mod` function as we did earlier.
 This idea of scaling / projecting / deforming a space or surface is extremely common in shaders.
 It may be confusing at the beginning, but try to wrap your mind around it.
 In general, when you have to work at the context of a single pixel, mathematical transformations are a very powerful tool.

 Let's go with another challenge.
 Remember the half-white half-black screen?
 Try now to make the split be wavy instead of a straight line using `sin` or `cos`.